 - The PC member has been a collaborator within the past two years.

 - The PC member is or was the author’s primary thesis advisor, no matter how long ago.

 - The author is or was the PC member’s primary thesis advisor, no matter how long ago.

 - The PC member is a relative or close personal friend of the author.

 All papers will be reviewed by at least 3 reviewers – additional reviews will be sought if there is a need.
-Paper review will follow single-blind policy.
+Paper review will follow double-blind policy.